 The Winner is…

 The results were almost identical.
-The old template finished strong with a 25.7% open rate and a 4.2% click-through rate, whereas the new template received a 27.0% open rate and a 4.7% click-through rate.
+The old template finished strong with a 25.7 percent open rate and a 4.2 percent click-through rate, whereas the new template received a 27.0 percent open rate and a 4.7 percent click-through rate.
 The new template’s results were still slightly higher, but statistically, it was a tie.
 In addition, we tracked downloads of an OPML file on the MoC web site.
 We found that unique clicks from each email to the OPML file were almost identical from the two templates, while there were more repeat clicks to the file from the old template than the new template.